Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

 What To Pack When You’re Expecting to Fly In Bad Winter Weather

-• VPN & External Internet Access
+- External Internet Access & VPN

 The Carry-On Constraints To Remember When Winter Flying

-A carry-on (usually 22x14x9 inches or smaller) has to fit in the overhead compartment of the plane or under the seat in front of you, it can’t contain any liquid containers more than 3.4 ounces in size, and it needs to meet your personal traveling needs, which might include lockable zippers, comfortable handles and shoulder straps, waterproof fabric and linings, and so on.
+Remember, a carry-on (usually 22x14x9 inches or smaller) has to fit in the overhead compartment of the plane or under the seat in front of you, it can’t contain any liquid containers more than 3.4 ounces in size, and it needs to meet your personal traveling needs, which might include lockable zippers, comfortable handles and shoulder straps, waterproof fabric and linings, and so on.

 The Ultimate Winter Weather Carry-On Checklist